lightster/hub/_strategic-goals/contributions.md

 ---
 title: Contributions
-description: Encourage at least one contribution to the hub
+description: Encourage at least one contribution to Hub
 sort_order: 2
 ---